cognitiveailab/tg2020task/README.md

 You further agree that your system may be named according to the team name provided at the time of submission, or to a suitable shorthand as determined by the task organizers.

 You agree not to use or redistribute the shared task data except in the manner prescribed by its licence.

+**To encourage transparency and replicability, all teams must publish their code, tuning procedures, and instructions for running their models with their submission of shared task papers.**

 ## References